Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 Any concessions and/or subscriptions for users can be found in the Discounts and concessions section for free flow and for the traditional system in the motorway toll section.

-The methods of toll collection, the consequences in the event of non-payment and the procedures adopted for recovery (with specific evidence in the case of non-detected revenue) are available for the Free Flow system in the section and for the traditional system in the motorway toll section.
+The methods of toll collection, the consequences in the event of non-payment and the procedures adopted for recovery (with specific evidence in the event of non-detected entry) are available in the motorway toll section.
+For more information on the free flow system visit.

 Information on complaints